-User-Defined Functions (UDFs) that are implemented inTransact-SQL and that returned a single data value are referred to as T-SQL ScalarUser-Defined Functions (UDFs).
+User-Defined Functions (UDFs) that are implemented inTransact-SQL and that return a single data value are referred to as T-SQL ScalarUser-Defined Functions (UDFs).

 This cumulative update includes several fixes across thefollowing areas for scenarios in which a query that uses Scalar UDF Inlining mayreturn an error or unexpected results: